cyberbotics/webots/docs/reference/contactproperties.md

 Its gain and pitch are modulated by the angular velocities of the bodies in contact.
 `slideSound` is the sound produced by the friction of a body sliding on another body.
 Its gain and pitch are modulated by the linear velocity of the contact surface.
-The formulas affecting the gain and pitch of these sounds were determinated empirically to produce fairly realistic sounds.
+The formulas affecting the gain and pitch of these sounds were determined empirically to produce fairly realistic sounds.
 They are subject to improvements.

 > **Note**: The youBot robot is a good example of asymmetric coulombFriction and forceDependentSlip, it is located in WEBOTS\_HOME/projects/robot/youbot/worlds/youbot.wbt.